aws-samples/sqs-fargate-ddb-cdk-go/README.md

     ```
     git clone https://github.com/aws-samples/sqs-fargate-ddb-cdk-go.git
     ```
-1. Change directory to the pattern directory:
+2. Change directory to the pattern directory:
     ```
     cd sqs-fargate-ddb-cdk-go
     ```

-1. From the command line, use the following command to deploy the stack using CDK:
+3. From the command line, use the following command to deploy the stack using CDK:
     ```
+    docker build -t go-fargate .
+    cd cdk
+    npm i
-    make deploy
+    cdk deploy --profile ${AWS_PROFILE}
     ```

 ## How it works

 In this pattern we created SQS queue, Fargate Service, and DynamoDB table.
-Fargate service is receiving messages from SQS queue using long polling (20 seconds) Once you send SQS message to the queue, Fargate service receives this message, parses it, and puts the message text into a new item of DynamoDB table.
+Fargate service is receiving messages from SQS queue using long polling (20 seconds) Once you send SQS message to the queue, Fargate service receives this message, processes it, and puts the message text into a new item of DynamoDB table.

 ## Testing